bgoodwine/HDF5/docs/README.md

 ![](./chunk_size.png)

 Note that the better compression ratio is not a result of the larger chunk size; the `default` `h5py` chunk dimensions provide a better compression ratio than chunking `by frame+color`, despite having significantly more chunks of a smaller size.
-While there is a relationship between chunk size and compression ratio, it is clearly not the only factor.
+While there is a relationship between chunk size and compression ratio, it is clearly not the only factor that determines how space efficient the file can be.

 | Method         | Chunk size (bytes) | Number of chunks | Dimensions         | Compression Ratio |
 |:---------------|:-------------------|:-----------------|:-------------------|:------------------|
 | h5py default   | 64800              | 2688             | (2, 240, 135, 1)   | 2.4931            |
 | by frame+color | 2073600            | 84               | (1, 1920, 1080, 1) | 2.3309            |

-However, because we know the access pattern is by frame, we know this default chunking method will not provide efficient access time; the dimensionality is `(2, 240, 135, 1)`, so multiple frames are grouped together but the pixels for each frame are split among blocks.
+However, because we know the access pattern is by frame, we know the `default` chunking method will not provide efficient access time; the dimensionality is `(2, 240, 135, 1)`, so multiple frames are grouped together but the pixels for each frame are split among blocks.
+Accessing one frame would involve decompressing multiple chunks.

 ![](./default_read.png)
 ![](./default_write.png)

 While the access time for a single pixel is clearly much better for `default`, which makes sense as `default` has smaller chunk sizes and therefore less data has to be read in per element accessed, the access time for a single frame is significantly worse for `default` then for either `by frame+color` or `by frame`.
-While `h5py` can make intelligent decisions on chunk sizes for compression ratio, only someone with knowledge of the access patterns can make an intelligent decision on the chunk dimensions.
+While the `h5py` python package can make intelligent decisions on chunk sizes for compression ratio, only someone with knowledge of the anticipated access patterns can make an intelligent decision on the chunk dimensions.

 ## Compression algorithms
-The available 3rd-party compression algorithms from [hdf5plugin](http://www.silx.org/doc/hdf5plugin/latest/usage.html) included algorithms that performed better than and worse than the HDF5-included `gzip` when it came to total compression achieved.
+The available 3rd-party compression algorithms from [hdf5plugin](http://www.silx.org/doc/hdf5plugin/latest/usage.html) included algorithms that performed better than and worse than the `HDF5`-included `gzip` when it came to total compression achieved.

 ![](./compression_sizes.png)